-How to get started as a new API Product Manager
+How to Get Started as a New API Product Manager?

 Welcome to the world of API Product Management.
 The Product Manager role is outgrowing demand for software engineers.
 And API technology is leading digital transformation across industries.
+The API Product Manager is the mastermind of an efficient API strategy, for every business wanting to get into the API world.

 But, with great potential comes great complexity.
 In this role, you’ll face challenges with no one right answer.
 There will be conflicts between stakeholders, customers, and developers.
 And you’ll be required to experiment which means things could go wrong.